quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
-Mr. Richardson’s communication and customer service was impeccable.
+Mr. Richardson's communication and customer service was impeccable.
 He was very professional and knowledgeable about the home buying and lending process.
 I definitely recommend him for your home buying needs and I plan to use him again.

 
 1